cpiaulet/stctm/README.md

 0. Make sure you followed the installation instructions above and have a suitable stellar models grid at the path recommended above.
 1. Copy the contents of ```stctm/example/``` wherever in your installation you want to run the code.
-2. Navigate to `stctm/example/stellar_contamination_analysis/` and run the following test:
+2. Navigate to your copy of `stellar_contamination_analysis/template_analysis/` and run the following test:
 ```
 python stellar_retrieval_v15_generic_runfile.py test_ini_stctm.ini
 ```